July 05, 2022

 Do you believe the marketing price trick of .01 cent lower than a whole dollar amount (ie; $29.99 instead of $30) really convinces the customer that the product is slightly cheaper, or would you prefer to display neat, rounded-up prices like Nike.com and others do?
 Either of the two, Shopify lets you automatically set your pricing to your preference, e.g., $39.99 or $40.

 If you want to change your pricing format to display whole prices or with cents, you have the option to make the changes in your store dashboard.
 Here are the steps:

 |Settings > General > Store Currency > Change Formatting|

 More insights on pricing by Neil Patel can be found here.

-Displaying social proof on your eCommerce Shopify website as reviews, ratings, or testimonials is extremely powerful.
+Do whatever you can, obviously in an ethical way, to get social proof on your eCommerce Shopify website in the form of reviews, ratings, or testimonials.
+It is extremely powerful.
 In fact, according to Global Web Index, almost 50% of consumers in North America use online customer reviews for product information.